Colchester - Capital of Britannia

 Day 1 - Colchester

-We gather in Colchester for the start of the tour and meet in our hotel.
+We gather in Colchester for the start of the tour and meet in our hotel at 18:30.
 Before dinner your expert Guide Lecturer, Peter Berridge, will give you an evening lecture on Colchester to set the scene for the tour that lies ahead.
+Dinner at the hotel at 19.30.

 |Hotel||GreyFriars Hotel, Colchester|